farmbeatslabs/studentkit/Indoor-m1/FarmBeats_Student_Kit_Indoor_M1_Hardware_List.md

-FarmBeats Student Kit Hardware: Indoor M1
+FarmBeats Student Kit: Indoor M1 Hardware
 =========================================

 This is all the hardware that ships in the FarmBeats Student Kit: Indoor M1.